 - A collection of pus within the diverticula

 - Peritonitis, which will happen if the infected diverticula ruptures and spills its contents into the abdominal cavity

-All of these situations can cause the patient’s health to deteriorate quickly, which is why you should see a DOCTOR as soon as possible if you suspect you may have diverticulitis.
+All of these situations can cause the patient’s health to deteriorate quickly, which is why you should see a general surgeon in Springfield as soon as possible if you suspect you may have diverticulitis.

 How to Prevent Diverticulitis

 Even though diverticula are common, that does not make them something that you necessarily want to have growing on the walls of your intestine.
 In order to keep these diverticula from forming and leading to diverticulitis, you should: